-Each year, thousands of people are injured or killed as a result of carbon monoxide poisoning from their vehicles.
-According to a news report on Yubanet.com, the National Highway Traffic Safety Administration’s inaction in addressing this issue has led to a lawsuit filed by Public Employees for Environmental Responsibility or PEER under the Freedom of Information Act (FOIA).
+Carbon monoxide poisoning from vehicles causes thousands of injuries or deaths each year.
+According to a news report on Yubanet.com, the National Highway Traffic Safety Administration’s inaction in addressing this issue has led to a lawsuit filed by Public Employees for Environmental Responsibility, or PEER under the Freedom of Information Act (FOIA).

 NHTSA denied a petition from PEER last year to initiate a rulemaking to require the installation of carbon monoxide detectors in all new gas-powered motor vehicles and require the installation of built-in engine cut-off devices to prevent injuries and fatalities caused by CO released from vehicle exhaust.
 PEER’s petition also drew attention to the fact that CO poisoning plays a part in drowsy driving, which is the second leading cause of car accidents in the United States right behind drunk driving.